domagojk/serverless-console/README.md

 Some of the issues are:

-- Finding the log group is not easy and tends to get harder as more functions are deployed.
+- Finding the log group is not easy and tends to get harder as more functions are deployed
 - Searching for logs on the wrong stage (for example `dev` instead of `prod`)
 - Constantly matching logged time with the current time